Kamilla White, Artist and Free Bird.

 You Can't Always Get What You Want

 Kamilla's mother was markedly less enthusiastic.
 “She'd encouraged the living daylights out of me,” Kamilla says.
 “Right up until that moment.
 Then, suddenly, it was 'frivolous' and 'she just didn't see how I could ever make a living at it.'
 There were a lot of mixed messages during the next several years.
+A lot of what I now realize was gaslighting.
 It was confusing, and extremely frustrating.”